loveencounterflow/isoterm/README.md

 less the reason I started this is to have good coverage of CJK codepoints).
 The `install` command will also take some time because it calls `git-clone-xtermjs`, a script that clones and prepares [xterm.js](https://github.com/xtermjs/xterm.js).

+> **Note** `xterm` will want to run tests using `yarn` which should be installed globally.
+The tests will
+> fail unless `yarn` is found, and because of this failure, transpilation of modules will likewise not
+> complete, meaning the `xterm` subdirectory is left in an unusable state.
+What's more, the tests will also
+> download `playwright` which is needed for tests, incurring a sizable additional dependency that is only
+> needed for a few tests.
+I hope that in the future, we can resolve these inconveniences and avoid
+> unnecessary downloads, but for the time being I do not see precisely how to accomplish that.

 Chromium is currently hardcoded to be used for the web terminal; on Debian-ish system, install it with